Skip to main content

 • Loans can be either equipment-backed or mortgage-backed, which results in a wide array of interest rates, term lengths, and credit requirements among loan offerings.

-However, in many cases energy efficiency financing comes with an extra qualification step.
-For energy efficient mortgages, PACE financing, and on-bill financing, you may have to get a home energy audit so that you can prove to the lender that your improvements will be cost-effective.
+However, in many cases, energy efficiency financing comes with an extra qualification step.
+For energy-efficiency mortgages, PACE financing, and on-bill financing, you may have to get a home energy audit to prove to the lender that your improvements will be cost-effective.

 There are four main types of energy efficiency financing options: